heig-vd-dai-course/heig-vd-dai-course/15-smtp-and-ncat/PRESENTATION.md

 ![bg right contain](./images/dns-records-related-to-email.png)

-## Security concerns and blacklisting
+## Security concerns and spam

 <!-- _class: lead -->

 More details for this section in the [course material][course-material].
 You can find other resources and alternatives as well.

-### Security concerns and blacklisting
+### Security concerns and spam

 - SMTP is old and insecure
 - Easy to spoof and forge emails
 - Hard to maintain
-- ➡️ Your email server can be used for spam and can be blacklisted
+- ➡️ Your email server can be used for spam and can be blocked
 - ➡️ We will use a mock server to simulate an email server

 ![bg right:40%](https://images.unsplash.com/photo-1617440168937-c6497eaa8db5?fit=crop&h=720)